emileaben/adjusted-country-centroids/README.md

 If you have a centroid that you like to move, please add it to the centroids.csv file

 If we have enough centroids, we can try convince geoloc providers to start using these alternatives.

+Background:
+Problems for a farmer in NL: https://nos.nl/artikel/2365293-dronter-gezin-al-jaren-bedreigd-vanwege-geografische-coordinaten.html
+USA centroid: TODO find this news item